commercionetwork/commercionetwork/docs/nodes/statesync-node-quicksync.md

 **WARN**: the configuration of KMS must already be done.

-## 4. Set the statesync configuration
+## 4. Download the statesynced node snapshot

-Download the statesyync and extract the data folder
+Download the statesynced node snapshot and extract the data folder
 ```
 wget "https://quicksync.commercio.network/$(echo $CHAINID)-statesync.latest.tgz" -P ~/.commercionetwork/
 # Check if the checksum matches the one present inside https://quicksync.commercio.network